 Essential Oils for the First Aid Kit

 In addition to Rob’s suggestions, I would you to consider adding an assortment of health and wellness related essential oils to your first aid kit.
 At a minimum, include melaleuca (tea tree), lavender, oregano, peppermint, rosemary, and clove oils.
-At a cost of less than $45, these six essential oils will serve you well in a wide variety of first aid and emergency situations.

-For an even broader selection of oils consider this Spark Naturals Health and Wellness Kit which includes a total of 10 oils and blends, nicely packaged on a tin that is perfect for your first aid kit.
+For an even broader selection of oils consider this Spark Naturals Health and Wellness Kit which includes a total of 10 oils and blends, nicely packaged in a tin that is perfect for your first aid kit.
 And note that with any purchase from Spark Naturals you will enjoy a 10% discount by using code BACKDOORSURVIVAL at checkout.

 The Final Word